friendsoftheparkofwindcresttexas/friendsoftheparkofwindcresttexas.github.io/_posts/2015-02-07-Basura-cleanup.md

      ... yes, all of our creekways drain into Salado

 - Possibly also the other Beitel Creek branch along Crestwind if we are good for help.

+Please wear suitable sturdy shoes, bring work gloves ... and a shovel, if you have one, wouldn't hurt.

 [An example of what others have done](http://www.inside.iastate.edu/article/2013/07/11/creek)